 What is Sepsis?

-Sepsis is a common and potentially life-threatening condition where the body’s immune system over reacts to an infection; resulting in widespread inflammation, swelling and blood clots.
+Sepsis is a common and potentially life-threatening condition where the body’s immune system overreacts to an infection.
+It results in widespread inflammation, swelling and blood clots.
 This leads the body to go into septic shock, characterised by a dramatic decrease in blood pressure interrupting the blood supply to vital organs such as the brain, heart and kidneys.
-Sepsis needs to be treated quickly and aggressively in hospital and is sadly often responsible for amputations, brain damage and deaths.
+Above all, sepsis needs to be treated quickly and aggressively in hospital.
+Sadly, it is often responsible for amputations, brain damage and deaths.
 It is vitally important to recognise symptoms early and treat promptly.
-It is an extremely serious and life changing condition that affects over 150,000 people and kills over 44,000 people in the UK every year; it is often responsible for brain damage and amputations.

 Possible Signs and Symptoms of Sepsis

 Sepsis can be hard to recognise at first as early symptoms are similar to flu and other common illnesses.
-Sepsis often follows on from Meningitis and Septicaemia (blood poisoning) many of the symptoms are similar and all these conditions are extremely serious.
+In addition, sepsis often follows on from Meningitis and Septicaemia (blood poisoning).
+Many of the symptoms are similar and all these conditions are extremely serious.

 When to go to get medical help:

-If you are sent home from the hospital or GP Surgery and the casualty is getting worse.
-Return again.
-Trust your instincts and tell them you are worried!
+If you are sent home from the hospital or GP Surgery and the casualty is getting worse return again.
+Most importantly, trust your instincts and tell them you are worried!